He shot at 'everyone he saw': Atlanta spa workers recount horrors of shooting

 She saw blood in the back of Grant’s head as she tried shaking her awake.
 But even then, she said she didn’t realize her co-workers were dead.

-James Na, the current Asian Community Advisory Committee chair of Gwinnett County, appointed by the district attorney, helped organize Lee’s GoFundMe page.
-He said Lee told him she struggles with bouts of insomnia each night, envisioning the footsteps of the suspect as she shut her eyes closed in hiding.
+James Na, the chair of the Asian Community Advisory Committee of Gwinnett County, appointed by the district attorney, helped organize Lee’s GoFundMe page.
+He said Lee told him she struggles with bouts of insomnia each night, envisioning the footsteps of the suspect as she shut her eyes in hiding.

 Na said he’s known Lee’s longtime friend for years and she had reached out to him for help.